Soil and Human Health

 Introduction - 15 min - Overview about the interesting history, products, and activities that we do on the farm.

-Wagon Ride - 40 min - Enjoy an educational interactive hay wagon tour of the farm.
+Walking Tour or Wagon Ride - 80 min - Enjoy an educational interactive hay wagon tour of the farm.
 Tour stops vary seasonally and include vegetable fields, hay fields, honey bees, chickens, greenhouse, compost pile, and woods.

 - A Walk in the Woods.
 Learn about the interconnected web of life that lives above and beneath the forest floor.
 Take a walk on our beautiful trails in our forest that borders the White River.
 Dig a little dipper into the biology and ecology that makes up the forest ecosystem.